yztang4/HaP/README.md

 ## Download Link

-The dataset is availale at [https://drive.google.com/drive/folders/1grRYNyqpwYyeMY6lTUSohLoxUcesNx7l?usp=drive_link](https://drive.google.com/drive/folders/1grRYNyqpwYyeMY6lTUSohLoxUcesNx7l?usp=drive_link)
+The dataset is available at [https://drive.google.com/drive/folders/1grRYNyqpwYyeMY6lTUSohLoxUcesNx7l?usp=drive_link](https://drive.google.com/drive/folders/1grRYNyqpwYyeMY6lTUSohLoxUcesNx7l?usp=drive_link)

 NOTE: For privacy protection, please blur the faces if the images or the models appear in any materials that will be published (such as paper, video, poster, etc.)